 Featuring shallow stacks and short blind levels, 6 max hypers are certainly a special beast and require many strategic adjustments if you want to be profitable in them.
 This is especially true for higher stakes on popular poker sites as these attract many solid regs that won’t just let you take their money.

 If these games tickle your fancy and you’d like to become good at them, the Crush 6 Max Hyper SNGs course by Raise Your Edge will provide you with a wealth of information.
 Created by ‘Bencb’, a player who’s been crushing this format for a long time now, this RYE course is very specific and highly targeted, yet contains many nuggets of general poker wisdom you’ll find useful no matter what your primary game of choice might be.

 Note: Out of the 103 poker training sites that I have found live on the internet today (yes, I actually found that many), I believe Raise Your Edge are the best there is.
 If you would like to see my full list of the top poker training resources, check out my post here.

 RYE Crush 6 Max Hyper SNGs at a Glance

 The introductory video of the course pretty much tells you all you need to know about what’s about to come.
 In it, Ben explains some of the main ideas that served as the inspiration for creating the course.
-Right at the start, he warns that you won’t get much use from these lessons if you don’t do the required work, which is a very fair warning for any poker training course or site.
+Right at the start, he warns that you won’t get much use from these lessons if you don’t do the required work, which is a very fair warning for any course.